menu

 Overview

 Port William is a tiny village located in the state of Ohio.
 With a population of 221 people and just one neighborhood, Port William is the 771st largest community in Ohio.
-Port William has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Port William has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Port William real estate is some of the most expensive in Ohio, although Port William house values don't compare to the most expensive real estate in the U.S.